-Here you will find hundreds of the practical insights I have gleaned from my years of professional and private life.
+Here you will find hundreds of the practical insights I gleaned from my years of living and years as a licensed psychologist (1980-2013).
 As a columnist, I’ve written many articles about relationships, including codependency and addiction.
 But I’ve also shared insights into happiness, self-growth, mental health, trauma, grieving and other life issues.

-CONSULTATION: If you need to discuss an issue, I am available for consultation via Skype or telephone.
-For more information about process and costs, CLICK HERE
+CONSULTATION: I am available for consultation via Skype or telephone.

 It’s nothing new for me to be supporting organizations that are raising money for cancer research or support of those living with cancer.
 It has become a more personal matter in the past few years as cancer took my son Richard, two sisters-in-law, two uncles, two first cousins and several clients.
 On the positive side, with the advancements in cancer detection and treatment that our funding has assisted, I have increasing numbers of relatives and others close to me that have survived cancer and got on with their lives.
 This did not used to happen.